Landslide on Mumbai-Pune Expressway throws traffic off-gear

-A major landslide at 10 am on Monday on the Mumbai-Pune Expressway at Khandala blocked traffic towards Mumbai; though authorities have cleared the debris, all three lanes towards Mumbai may be thrown open only by noon today
+A major landslide at 10 am on Monday on Expressway at Khandala blocked traffic towards Mumbai, all three lanes towards Mumbai may be thrown open only by noon today

 Traffic on the Mumbai-Pune Expressway came to a standstill on Monday after a landslide, which was triggered due to heavy rains.
 Traffic was held up for more than five hours, after which traffic to Mumbai was diverted to the old Mumbai-Pune road, via Lonavala.

 At around 8.30 am yesterday, a few small boulders got dislodged along the Expressway at Rajmachi point near Khandala tunnel, triggering the landslide